TypeScriptToLua/TypeScriptToLua.github.io/docs/caveats.md

 }
 ```

 Importatly, once we have a barrel file, we do not have to artificially split up the number of classes.
 This is because TSTL does not transpile exports with any local variables at all.
-Thus, we can have an unlimited number of classes inside of the barrel file without ever hitting the Lua local variable limit.
+Thus, we can have an unlimited number of exports inside of the barrel file without ever hitting the Lua local variable limit.